YottaDB/YDBDoc/ProgGuide/commands.rst

 .. parsed-literal::
    C[LOSE][:tvexpr] expr[:(keyword[=expr][:...])][,...]

-* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB/GT.M executes the command.
+* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.
 * The required expression specifies the device to CLOSE.
 * The optional keywords specify device parameters that control device behavior; some device parameters take arguments delimited by an equal sign (=).
 If there is only one keyword, the surrounding parentheses are optional.
 * An indirection operator and an expression atom evaluating to a list of one or more CLOSE arguments form a legal argument for a CLOSE.